Menu

 The banks of the river aren’t terribly steep here but you’re also not level with the water as at Ourimperee.
 There are plenty of trees so this might be a nice shady camping area if it was sunny.

-Myninya bush camping area is the latest addition to the campgrounds at Currawinya National Park.
-This spot is located in the newish northern section of the park and is the closest site from the (new) northern entrance.
+Myninya bush camping area is the newest addition to the campgrounds at Currawinya.
+This spot is located in the expanded northern section of the park and is the closest site from the northern entrance.

-Unlike the other four camping areas, Myninya isn’t located along any river though there’s a (semi-permanent) waterhole next to it.
+Unlike the other four areas, Myninya isn’t located along any river though there’s a semi-permanent waterhole close by.

-The sites are very basic but most looked reasonably spacious so if you have a big setup, this camping area might be a good choice.
+The sites are very basic but most seem reasonably spacious so if you have a big setup, this camping area might be a good choice.

 As with all the other sites, you’ll need to have your own toilet.
 There’s a shower but that’s it in terms of facilities.
-[Note: The QPWS website states that there is a flush toilet at Myninya.
-Unless that’s new, I couldn’t find it.
-And a flushing toilet sounds a bit too good to be true out here!]
+Note: The QPWS website states that there is a flush toilet at Myninya.
+Unless that’s very new, I couldn’t find it.
+And a flushing toilet sounds a bit too good to be true out here anyway!

 Happy camping,